R0mb0/PIVPN_GUI/Submit/README.md

 </details>

-At this point in the screen will be opened a new window with inside a Qr code that must be shared with the user who wants access to the "VPN".
+At this point, a new window will open on the screen containing a QR code that must be shared with the user who wants to access the "VPN."

 <details>
 <summary>